Case Study · AI · Teacher Tools

 Launching the Beta

-After I had validated the design with internal users and stakeholders and after the feedback produced by Grading Assistant was meeting our quality threshold, we launched a beta to a subset of users.
-The purpose of the beta was to validate whether AI-assisted grading could measurably reduce teacher workload, accelerate feedback to students, and maintain a level of scoring reliability that preserved teacher trust.
-The beta also served internal goals, such as exploring cost implications of high-frequency AI use and building organizational experience in developing production-ready AI features.
-Prior to the beta launch, I created a microsite to announce the coming feature and provide a way for teachers to sign up for it.
-This built hype and established a means to directly communicate with our beta testers.
+After validating the design with internal users and stakeholders, and after the feedback produced by Grading Assistant was meeting our quality threshold, we launched a beta to a subset of users.
+The purpose was to validate whether AI-assisted grading could measurably reduce teacher workload, accelerate feedback to students, and maintain a level of scoring reliability that preserved teacher trust.

 Getting Back Results